 Her role at the town council included working with the community to improve the wellbeing of resident’s lives.
 As vice-chair of the Entertainments Committee, she played an active role in choosing events and entertainments for the local residents.
 She was one of the two town council representatives for the Youth Council.

 For Hertsmere, Cynthia has served on a variety of committees including Operations Review, Audit and Member Training and Development Group, which she chaired for three years.
-For the new municipal year 2019/20, she has joined the Asset Management Panel, Personnel Appeals, Policy Review and Local Joint Committee.
+In the new municipal year 2019/20, she joined the Asset Management Panel, Personnel Appeals, Policy Review and Local Joint Committee.

 Cynthia is a trustee for Elstree and Borehamwood Museum, trustee for the Sixty Plus Club, school governor for St Nicholas Church of England School, committee member of Elstree and Borehamwood NSPCC branch and a member of Rotary Club of Elstree and Borehamwood, all as voluntary roles.

 This year's Deputy Mayor is Councillor Anne Swerling.

 Anne has lived in Hertsmere for more than 30 years.
 She was elected as a borough councillor for Bushey Park, where she lives, in 2014 and was re-elected to the same ward in 2015 and 2019.

 For Hertsmere, Anne has served on a variety of committees including Personnel as Vice-Chair, Operations Review, Licensing and the Standards Committee which she chaired last year.
 She is also involved with Member Training and Development, Performance Monitoring and is on the Grants Panel.

 Outside her council commitments Anne is churchwarden at St Peter’s, Bushey Heath, a governor at Ashfield School, on the committee of Bushey & Oxhey Care as one of their duty officers and is a member of the Bushey Forum all of which she enjoys and does voluntarily.